danioxoli/ICARO_D4CA/README.md

 The final  objective of the authors is to converge the most meaningful outcomes within the [World Urban Database and Access Portal Tools] (WUDAPT) project, which is considired here as a guidline for each project activity.

 #### Experiments outline
-Two main questions have been addressed through data analysis for the study of of urban heating issues in the city of Milan, namely: a)
+Two main questions have been addressed in parallel, through data analysis, for the study of urban heating issues in the city of Milan.
+These are: a)

 #### Data

 #### Expected outcomes

 ### Acknowledgments

+### Disclaimer